 We go back to the beginning and start the analytical process, identifying the strengths and weaknesses of the author’s line craft.

 We work through the sample, tagging sections of the text with Word’s commenting tool.
 The author won’t see these tags – they’re just a tool that allow us to locate the sections we’ll pull from the text and into the report for demonstration.

 The text in the image below has been blurred in order to respect confidentiality, but you can see the tagging process in the margins of just one page of one of my reports.

 4. Writing the report

 Now that we’ve tagged the sample, we can create a report.
-My line critiques are usually between 20 and 30 pages long, depending on the length of the text samples I’m pulling in and offering recasts for.
+Line critiques are usually between 20 and 30 pages long, depending on the length of the text samples the editor is pulling in and offering recasts for.

 Each report is divided into sections that address the strengths and weaknesses of the following:

 DIALOGUE AND THOUGHTS